-Founded in 1850 and encompassing 1,500 acres in the foothills of the Wasatch Mountain range, the University of Utah prepares students to live and compete in the global workplace.
+Founded in 1850, the University of Utah prepares students to live and compete in the global workplace.
+The U. encompasses 1,500 acres in the foothills of the Wasatch Mountain range.
 Utah became a member of the Pac-12 Conference on July 1, 2011.

 Geneticist Mario R. Capecchi received the 2007 Nobel Prize in Physiology or Medicine for his work on gene targeting. Çağan Şekercioğlu, assistant professor of biology, won the Scientific and Technical Research Council of Turkey’s highest prize for 2014.
 Peter J. Stang, distinguished professor of chemistry, received the 2013 Priestley Medal and 2011 National Medal of Science for his pioneering work in supramolecular chemistry.

 The U’s entertainment arts and engineering program has been ranked regularly among the top three in the U.S. over the last decade according to Animation Career Review.
 The University’s computer science program, which earned a top 50 ranking in 2019, was founded in 1965 and began a pioneering legacy in computer graphics and visualization that continues today.

 The College of Engineering was ranked No. 58 by U.S. News & World Report for 2022.
 The Scientific Computing & Imaging Institute is internationally recognized.